PacktPublishing/Amazon-Redshift-Cookbook/README.md

 **Harshida Patel**
 She is a senior analytics specialist solution architect at AWS, enabling customers to build scalable data lake and data warehousing applications using AWS analytical services.
 She has presented Amazon Redshift deep-dive sessions at re:Invent.
 Harshida has a bachelor’s degree in electronics engineering and a master’s in electrical and telecommunication engineering.
 She has over 15 years of experience architecting and building end-to-end data pipelines in the data management space.
 In the past, Harshida has worked in the insurance and telecommunication industries.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781800569683">https://packt.link/free-ebook/9781800569683 </a> </p>